adarigo/OCI_projects/projects/2 - Two Instances Communicating.md

+# Getting Two Instances to Communicate with NetCat

 I wanted to see if I could manage to get two instances to send messages to each other.
 The goal was to use netcat to connect the two and send messages.
 Here are the steps I took.